microsoft/databricks-import-notebook/README.md

 * Make sure you have a directory in your repo you want to import into Databricks
 * Make sure you have installed the [Databricks Cli](https://github.com/marketplace/actions/install-databricks-cli)
-* Make sure you have a Databricks Token.
-You can find an example on how to generate an AAD Token for a service principal in the sample workflow in this repo.
+* Make sure you have a Databricks Access Token.

 ### Usage